sv-vv/sugarMill/README.md

 * <del>Make it database type-agnostic.
 The current version works only with Oracle (it uses the sql*plus command line client to run the SQL files).</del> (added MySQL on v0.4)
 * Create Composer scripts to create a sample `config.sh` and `post-install` scripts on installation.
+* Make sure `config_override.php` already exists before appending to it.
+Create it otherwise.
 * Make it receive the path of the configuration file in the command line.
 * Allow overriding in the command line the options loaded from the configuration file.
 * Make the moving of the instance to a new directory optional (currently the moving can be avoided by